-To compare costs accurately, the best way is to build up a set of costs for each method and compare them directly for your specific project.
-Have a look at our Money section for tips and techniques.
+To compare costs accurately, build up a set of costs for each method and compare them directly for your specific project.
+Have a look at our Money section for tips and techniques on doing this.

 The links from this page provide more information on the various house construction methods.
 Weigh up the pros and cons and compare them to what you want from your self-build home.